SENSUIKAN!

 At 1336, American destroyers commence a counterattack.
 A destroyer passes directly overhead and drops two depth charges.
 After more attacks the forward torpedo room and maneuvering room flood.
 After battery cells are extensively damaged and all crew dons gas masks.
 The outer and inner doors of torpedo tube No. 1 spring and admit water.
 The lights go out and the emergency lights come on.

-At 1640, with his batteries nearly exhausted, Tanabe battle surfaces determined to go down fighting, but the three destroyers USS GWIN (DD-433), HUGHES (DD-410) and the MONAGHAN (DD-354) are about five miles away.
-Tanabe sets off at the best speed the I-168 can now make - only 14 knots.
+At 1640, with his batteries nearly exhausted, Tanabe battle surfaces determined to go down fighting, but three destroyers USS GWIN (DD-433), HUGHES (DD-410) and MONAGHAN (DD-354) are about five miles away.
+Tanabe sets off at the best speed I-168 can now make - only 14 knots.
 Tanabe signals to the flagship of the Combined Fleet YAMATO that he has attacked and sunk the YORKTOWN.
 One destroyer closes within 5,470 yards, firing intermittently.
 After the emergency repair of an electric engine is completed, Tanabe submerges again.
-The I-168 stays down until 2000 and then resurfaces.
+I-168 stays down until 2000 and then resurfaces.
 During 13 hours of chase, she has been attacked with some 40 depth-charges.

-Contrary to Tanabe's report, the YORKTOWN has not yet sunk.
+Contrary to Tanabe's report, YORKTOWN has not yet sunk.
 The two torpedo hits corrected her list from 26 to 17 degrees.
 Captain Buckmaster removes the salvage party and plans to resume work in the morning.

 Admiral Yamamoto suspends the invasion of Midway.